George A. White: The American Legion

 White was one of 20 officers at the Allied Officers' Club, Rue Faubourg St. Honore, on February 16, 1919, who were credited with the founding of The American Legion.
 He subsequently became its first national vice commander.
 He founded The American Legion magazine and was its first editor.
 For his services to The American Legion, and for promoting friendship between the United States and France, he was awarded the French Grand Cross of the Legion of Honor on July 9, 1934.
 He also wrote several short stories for both pulp magazines and "slick" magazines, such as Adventure, Everybody's Magazine and The Saturday Evening Post.

-Death
+Illness and death

-White became ill during the maneuvers at Hunter Liggett.
-He died at his home in Clackamas, Oregon, on November 23, 1941.
+White contracted dysentery during the maneuvers at Hunter Liggett.
+He died from complications of the infection at his home in Clackamas, Oregon, on November 23, 1941.

 Honors

 White's legacy included one of the National Guard's best-trained World War II era divisions.
 In his honor, Camp White was named after him in 1942.